nickgravelyn/NGToolbag/Events/README.md

 Events
 ===

-Events is a replacement for `SendMessage` and `ExecuteEvents` that is simle, flexible and has zero memory allocations.
+Events is a replacement for `SendMessage` and `ExecuteEvents` that is simple, flexible and has zero memory allocations.
 It's based on a custom list pool that automatically re-pools its objects after `foreach` iteration finishes.
 Events defines several extension methods for GameObject class.